jackkleeman/stellar-stripe-anchor/README.md

 yarn server
 ```

 This will also run the bridge for you.
-If you want to host the bridge yourself, simply edit the bridge script in package.json to do nothing (for example `"bridge": " "`), and change the bridge payEndpoint in `serverConfig.js`.
+If you want to host the bridge yourself, simply edit the bridge script in package.json to do nothing (for example `"bridge": " "`), and change the bridge payEndpoint in your environment configuration.

 HTTPS is required by Stripe.